justtheimpaler/debbie/README.md

 If we assume the target version (specified in the config) is `1.1.0` then a `debbie:build` command will execute the first three `build.sql` files in ascending order and will ignore the last one (corresponding to version 1.2.0).
 A `debbie:clean` command would run the corresponding
 `clean.sql` files (the first three) in reverse ordering.
 A `debbie:rebuild` command will execute the full clean sequence followed by the full build sequence.

 By default SQL scripts are considered "layered"; this means that each version assumes the previous SQL scripts were already run in the database.
 Debbie also supports "non-layered" builds, where each `build.sql` file includes the entire schema; in this case
 Debbie won't run previous SQL scripts, but only the specified version.
 This is set up in the configuration properties.

+The ordering of versions number sequences is handled by [Aversion](https://github.com/justtheimpaler/aversion).
+Aversion handles dotted format ordering, numeric and alphabetic ordering and also supports suffixes such as `-SNAPSHOT` gracefully.

 ## Data Scenarios